University of Illinois Chicago School of Law

-University of Illinois Chicago School of Law is a public law school in Chicago, Illinois.
-Founded in 1899, the school offers programs for both part-time and full-time students, with both day and night classes available, and offers January enrollment.
+The University of Illinois Chicago School of Law (UIC Law) is the law school of the University of Illinois Chicago, a public research university in Chicago, Illinois.
+Founded in 1899, it became affiliated with the university in 2019.
+The school offers programs for both part-time and full-time students, with both day and night classes available, and offers January enrollment.

-History and location
+History

 UIC Law was founded in 1899 as the John Marshall Law School and initially accredited by the American Bar Association in 1951.
-It merged with the University of Illinois at Chicago in 2019, becoming the UIC John Marshall Law School.
+It merged with the University of Illinois at Chicago in 2019, becoming the University of Illinois Chicago John Marshall Law School.
 On May 20, 2021, following review by a university task force, the school announced its official change of name to University of Illinois Chicago School of Law, effective July 1.
 The board of trustees acknowledged that "newly discovered research", uncovered by historian Paul Finkelman, had revealed that influential 19th century U.S. Supreme Court Chief Justice John Marshall was a slave trader and owner who practiced "pro-slavery jurisprudence", which was deemed inappropriate for the school's namesake.

 UIC Law is located in Chicago's central financial and legal district, most commonly known as The Loop.
-It is across the street from the Dirksen Federal Building, which houses the U.S. Court of Appeals for the Seventh Circuit and the U.S. District Court for the Northern District of Illinois, and about four blocks from the Daley Center, which houses the Circuit Court of Cook County.
-It is also next door to the Chicago Bar Association.
+It is across the street from the Dirksen Federal Building, which houses the U.S. Court of Appeals for the Seventh Circuit and the U.S. District Court for the Northern District of Illinois, and about four blocks from the Daley Center, which houses the Circuit Court of Cook County and the Bilandic Building site of the Illinois Appellate Court (First District).
+The Chicago Bar Association is next door to the law school.

-Post-graduation employment and background

-According to the school's official 2020 ABA-required disclosures, 81% of the Class of 2020 secured full-time employment within nine months after graduation.
-71% of graduates in the Class of 2020 passed the bar exam on their first try.
-The vast majority of graduates work in Illinois after graduating.
-After Illinois, the next most popular states are Michigan, Florida, California, and New York.

-Many graduates go into public service, 19% of Class of 2020 graduates work in public service and 5% of graduates work at a national law firm.

 Admissions and costs

-The Fall 2020 entering class had a median GPA of 3.29 and a median LSAT of 151.
+For the class entering in 2023, UIC Law accepted 69.53% of applicants, with 27.96% of those accepted enrolling.
+The average enrollee had a 152 LSAT score and 3.39 undergraduate GPA.
 Tuition and fees at UIC Law for the 2020-2021 academic year is $39,014 for Illinois residents and $48,014 for out of state residents.